mikimer/LoRa/README.md

 ![](assets/norammote_img5.png)

+### The user interface for the mote
+The NorAm mote contains a battery so charge it using a micro-USB cable in the `USB1` port.
+The `CHG` light is red while the mote is charging and green when fully charged.
+The `USR` light blinks green while the mote is searching for GPS and is solid green when it has locked the GPS signal.
+You don't need to worry about lights `1` `2` and `3`.
+If you've got a mote from the IoT Studio, then the `USB2` port is covered with orange tape -- it's a port for updating the mote's firmware.

 ### Get mote Device ID

 If you're using a NorAm mote from the IoT Studio, then it will come pre-loaded with the device ID and firmware to operate on the Senet network.

 If you purchased a NorAm mote, then you will need to use the [Senet NoRam Mote Network Coverage Test Tool on ARM mbed](https://developer.mbed.org/teams/Senet/code/Senet-NAMote/).
 To build the program click “Import Library” to add a copy of the source code  to your developer workspace.
 In the pop-up window select “saves as program”.
 Most importantly, you'll need to generate your own, unique device ID -- the wiki page describes how to do this.
 After you've customized your firmware, click compile to build and download the firmware (the .bin file).

 You'll now need to upload the file to your Semtech NorAm mote.
 First, connect the USB1 port to a power source -- this port is only used for power.
 Next connect the USB2 port to your computer -- this port is only used for communication.
 The mote will appear as a USB storage device.
 Drag your .bin file to the mote and the firmware will install itself.
 Disconnect the mote from your laptop.
 You're all set.

 ### Send GPS data to Senet
-Once you have the Semtech NorAm mote and a Senet account, you'll need to register the device with Senet so they know to send its data to your account.
+Now that you have the Semtech NorAm mote and a Senet account, you'll need to register the device with Senet so they know to send its data to your account.
 After you're logged into your Senet account, click on `REGISTER NEW DEVICE`.
 Next input the hexadecimal device ID (e.g., `00:25:0C:01:00:00:12:34`) and create a nickname for the device (e.g., `Boutargue`).

 ![](assets/Senet_register_device.png)

 ![](assets/Senet_new_node.png)

-The NorAm mote contains a battery so begin by charging it using a micro-USB cable in the `USB1` port.
-The `CHG` light is red while the mote is charging and green when fully charged.
-The `USR` light blinks green while the mote is searching for GPS and is solid green when it has locked the GPS signal.
-You don't need to worry about lights `1` `2` and `3` nor the `USB2` port (which is covered with orange tape) -- it's a port for updating the mote's firmware.

 Next, operate the NorAm mote turning the `ON/OFF` switch to `ON`.
 When the mote is `ON` it (1) searches for a GPS signal to determine its location and (2) tries to send the signal to the nearest Senet gateway.
 While there's no GPS signal, the mote transmits a null packet `010200000000000000001E` which translates to lat, long: `0, 0`, which is the [Gulf of Guinea](https://www.google.com/maps/place/0%C2%B000'00.0%22N+0%C2%B000'00.0%22E/@6.1567252,-4.3467511,4.41z/data=!4m2!3m1!1s0x0:0x0).
 If you receive any null packets, **good news!**, you've got coverage.
 If you receive a packet with data, even better, you can identify exactly where you have coverage.